-Section 41.
-Barangay-Level Recreational and Cultural Facilities and Program. - A barangay-level program for the revival of indigenous games and recreation shall be installed.
-Research and documentation of indigenous games and pastimes shall be undertaken by the Center for Culture and Arts Development (CCAD) of the Municipality of Loon.
+Section 19.
+Barangay-Level Recreational and Cultural Facilities and Program.
+A barangaylevel program for the revival of indigenous games and recreation shall be installed.
+Research and documentation of indigenous games and pastimes shall be undertaken by the Center for Heritage, Culture and Arts (CHARTS) of the Municipality.
 Every barangay in the Municipality shall allocate space for recreational facilities appropriate for different age groups.
 A year-round cultural program appropriate for different age groups shall be designed with due respect to cultural diversity.
-Indigenous games shall be encouraged in various athletic and sports programs of the local government units.
+Indigenous games shall be encouraged in various athletic and sports programs of the barangays in coordination with this LGU.

-Section 42.
-Local Children's Literature - In support of the thrust for the socio-cultural development of children in the Municipality of Loon, barangay shall invest in the promotion and production of local literature for children and other relevant educational materials.
+Section 20.
+Local Children's Literature.
+In support of the thrust for the socio-cultural development of children in the Municipality, the barangay shall invest in the promotion and production of local literature for children and other relevant educational materials.

-Section 43.
-Other Child-Friendly Facilities. - Local government units in partnership with NG0s and civic organizations are also encouraged to put up and maintain other child-friendly facilities such as but not limited to libraries, museums, parks and playgrounds.
+Section 21.
+Other Child-Friendly Facilities.
+The Local Government Unit of Loon in partnership with NGOs and civic organizations encouraged to put up and maintain other child-friendly facilities such as but not limited to libraries, museums, parks and playgrounds.